cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 keyboard has a regular layer and a layer for symbols.
 Most keyboards have a single layer.

-To define a custom virtual keyboard layout, use an object literal as described below.
+**To define a custom virtual keyboard layout**, use an object literal as described below.

 ### Defining a Layer